brendanpiano/Completed-Projects/README.md

 # 1. BBChart
-Predicting the BillboardHot 100 Chart with Machine Learning, with the use of XGBoost model.
+Predicting the BillboardHot 100 Chart with Machine Learning, with the use of XGBoost model and its various tuning functions.
 Dataset obtained from the Million Song database.

 # 2. Spotify Analysis